jackvandrunen/enclave/README.md

     | 4 byte length encoding | Content |
     +------------------------+---------+

-The 4 byte length encoding is simply a 32 bit integer.
+The 4 byte length encoding is simply a 32 bit integer in network (big) endian format.
 For example, if the size of "content" was 256, the length encoding (represented here in hex) would be:

     00 00 01 00